iurisman/rust-dust/README.md

 In C, the programmer is responsible for "manually" allocating each instance of `StackNode` and storing its pointer in the parent node.
 Pointers have a known size (that of the machine word), but direct pointer manipulation is exactly the brittleness that Rust intentionally does not allow.
-If we were to try with something like this
+If we to try with something like this

 ```rust
 struct Stack<E> {